-ii) achievement of the four strategic outcomes (or expected accomplishments) of the WUF10
+(ii) achievement of the four strategic outcomes (or expected accomplishments) of the WUF10

 The evaluation contribution analysis concludes that the WUF10 has largely achieved its EAs and has become a valuable source for lessons learned and recommendations for the next WUFs.
-The strategic objectives of each WUF remain as ever moving targets, while the successful realization of them at each WUF should be

-Purpose, scope and objectives of the evaluation
+The strategic objectives of each WUF remain as ever moving targets, while the successful realization of them at each WUF should be seen through the progress made towards those objectives.
+As we learn more and improve our practice on sustainable urbanization, the strategic objectives of the WUF remains still relevant and critical to guide our collective efforts: